MauroPello/CulturalAgentAI/README.md

 # Cultura - Cultural AI Agent

 An AI-powered platform for small and medium-sized businesses to expand into foreign markets with confidence.
-Built with the Swiis Apertus LLM for **multicultural** intelligence, **multilingual** understanding, and **transparent**, **self-hostable** AI consultation services.
+Built with the Swiss Apertus LLM for **multicultural** intelligence, **multilingual** understanding, and **transparent**, **self-hostable** AI consultation services.

 ## 🌟 Key Features